pegjs/pegjs/README.md

 #### "*literal*"<br>'*literal*'

 Match exact literal string and return it.
 The string syntax is the same as in JavaScript.
+Appending `i` right after the literal makes the match case-insensitive.

 #### .